karmab/autolabeller/README.md

 ### Name based rules

-Rule is indicated as a regex matching the node name, and a list of labels to add.
+Rule is indicated as a regex matching the node name, and a list of labels to add (either a string or a dict entry)

 ```
 name: .*prod-worker.*
 labels:
 - node-role.kubernetes.io/megaprod
-- ptp/master
+- competent: indeed
 ```

 ### Matching label based rules